madjenjen/madjenjen.github.io/_posts/2016-7-3-Bonsai-Water-1.md

 		</td>

 		<td>
-      This project is a bit more complicated than the last because it requires us to use 3 different magnitudes of voltage.
+      This project is a bit more complicated than the last because it requires us to use 3 different voltages.
 The motor requires 12 V, but the Arduino can't run on anything more than about 5-7 V. Our sensor will require 3 V. This little module allows us to take the 12V voltage from the outlet and step it down to 5V to power the Arduino.
 		</td>
 	</tr>